Firefox Browser Branding

 • No Digital Typeface Substitutes: There were no web-safe or fallback typography options.

-• Inconsistent Visual Elements: Brand shapes were used without consistency or purpose.
+• Inconsistent Visual Elements: Brand shapes were used inconsistently and without purpose.

 • Missing Core Assets: There was no iconography system, illustration framework, tone of voice, or design system in place.